ttoohey/graphql-data-transform/readme.md

 // -> attributes: { price: 999 }

 // It's possible to transform values to specialized formats.
 This example shows
 // how a 'Money' type might be used to convert price values (returned as
 // integers from the GraphQL query) to a human-friendly format to pass to
 // components
 const data = { price: 1000 }
 const props = types.Product.data(data).props()
 // -> props: { price: "$10.00" }
 ```

+## Possible future enhancements

+* Support aliases.
+The transformation functions do not have access to
+the GraphQL query so have no knowledge of aliases.
+The result is the data structure to
+be transformed does not match the schema.
+Devising a way to feed the query
+to the transformation functions is currently beyond the scope of this module.